matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 constructor(private wikipedia: WikipediaService) {}
 ```

-- `constructor` - Gets called automatically whenever an instance of AppComponent is created
+- `constructor` - Gets called automatically whenever an instance of AppComponent is created.
 - `private wikipedia` - wikipedia will be added as a private property automatically to the instance of
-the App component
+the App component.
-- `WikipediaService` - wikipedia will be of type 'Instance of WikipediaService'
+- `WikipediaService` - wikipedia will be of type 'Instance of WikipediaService'.

 ![Service Injector](images/service-injector.png "Service Injector")

 **Dependency Injection**

-- Components, services and other things in Angular 'ask' for dependencies, rather than creating them directly
+- Components, services and other things in Angular 'ask' for dependencies, rather than creating them directly.
 - Components need other things to work correctly.
 Our components could create an instance of those things
 themselves.
-Instead, we create them separately and pass them in to the constructor
+Instead, we create them separately and pass them in to the constructor.
-- The 'automatic' nature of DI is not strictly required, we could do this all manually by hand
+- The 'automatic' nature of DI is not strictly required, we could do this all manually by hand.
-- The goal is to make testing easier
+- The goal is to make testing easier.
-- Theoretically makes code reuse and code changes easier
+- Theoretically makes code reuse and code changes easier.

 ## App Security in Angular